Divorce is never pleasant. Avoid it, if possible.

 Despite an agreement for one spouse to pay a debt that is in both parties’ names, if the party responsible for the debt does not pay the debt, the other party can still be sued for the debt.

-Alimony in Virginia can be awarded on a temporary and “rehabilitative” basis or on an indefinite basis.
-Rehabilitative means to restore a party to an economic functioning level, i.e. earning a reasonable living.
+Alimony is supposed to be temporary and “rehabilitative.”
+Rehabilitative means to an economic functioning level, i.e. earning a reasonable living.
 The public policy is to assist the former spouse to be self supporting.
 If temporary alimony cannot bring about rehabilitation, then the court can, in proper circumstances, order alimony on a long-term or indefinite basis.
-Indefinite alimony can be raised or lowered over time if there is a change of circumstances.
-If you do not get alimony at the time of the divorce, you cannot get alimony later on.
+Indefinite alimony is granted less often these days.

 Technically, husbands can get alimony from wives, but it almost never happens.
 Alimony is based upon the relative needs and resources of the parties.
 The legislature set out criteria for the court to consider and they include the following: